 - Flavorings that appeal to youth

 - Belief that vaping is safer than smoking regular cigarettes

 Although vaping is often claimed to be “healthier” than smoking regular cigarettes and touted as a means to quit smoking, the availability to teens and the marketing of sweet, tasty flavors appears to be drawing more and more new young users to e-cigarettes.
 Early evidence also suggests vaping may ultimately lead to teens graduating to other tobacco product use.

 Parents can influence their teens when it comes to vaping.
 Talking to your kids about the dangers of vaping can be the first step in helping them make an informed decision.
 If you smoke, talk to your kids about the struggles of addiction and the health risks of smoking.

 If your child is vaping, you have questions about vaping, or you would like more information about e-cigarettes, contact our pediatric pulmonary specialists.
-Please submit an online appointment request or contact the office of Dr. Peter Schochet and Dr. Hauw Lie at 469-303-8410.
+Please submit an online appointment request or call the office of Dr. Peter Schochet and Dr. Hauw Lie.